Zed-the-Dev/linux_assgnmnt_altschool/linuxassignment.md

 6. I added the user "tobiloba" to the "altschool" group.
     ![Attach User to a Group](9.png)

-7. I edited the sudoers file to allow the "students" group to run the `cat` command on files in the `/etc/` directory.
+7. I edited the sudoers file to allow the "altschool" group to run the `cat` command on files in the `/etc/` directory.
      ![Allow "altschool" Group to Run `cat` on /etc/](7.png)

 8. I created a user named "nohometobiloba" without a home directory.